-Prerequisites: Students must be at least 15 years of age OR at least 10th grade
+Prerequisites: Students must be at least 15 years of age OR at least 10th grade Corequisites: This course is paired with Principles of Marketing I

 In this course, students will explore the importance of customer service in the retail industry, in business, and in life.
 Students will learn about products and services, how to assess and meet customer needs, information needed to educate customers, selling products/ goods/ services, ways to gain customer commitment and close sales, and how to develop and implement a sales follow-up plan.
 This course will prepare students for the NRF Customer Service and Sales certification exam.